 Unwind and beach comb on the farm’s private beach or head out on the water thanks to complimentary kayaks and other watercraft.
 Back on land, get to know the farm’s rescue animals.
 The resident pigs, ponies, goats, and chickens have all been given a new lease on life and are happy to meet guests.
 Round out your day with yoga or a dip in the hot tub.
 Bonus: This Washington farm stay is also pet-friendly and great for kids.

-Accommodations: Open to guests April through October, the farm has five accommodations on site and another five for rent in the nearby hamlet of Eastsound.
-All include kitchenettes, and guests at both locations can enjoy the farm’s u-pick offerings and meet the animals.
+Accommodations: The farm has five accommodations on site and another five for rent in the nearby hamlet of Eastsound.
+All include kitchenettes, and guests at both locations can enjoy the farm’s u-pick offerings.

 Paca Pride Guest Ranch, Granite Falls

-With 12 alpacas, a lama, and a flock of chickens, Paca Pride Guest Ranch is all about their animals and educating guests about their regenerative farming practices.
-Guests can bring their canine friends (there’s a 4-acre “sniff spot” where dogs can roam free), and guided farm tours are free.
+Home to alpacas, a lama, and a flock of chickens, Paca Pride Guest Ranch is all about their animals and regenerative farming practices.
+Plus, guided farm tours are free.
 Guests can engage with ranch life as much, or as little, as they choose.
-Learn how to pet the alpacas (tip: approach with your hands behind you so they don’t think you’re a predator), grab a shovel and help with morning chores, collect eggs from the chickens, or participate in the annual alpaca shearing event in June.
+Learn how to pet the alpacas (tip: approach with your hands behind you), help with morning chores, collect fresh eggs, and more.
 Commemorate your stay with an Alpaca-wool product from the farm store.

 Accommodations: This Washington guest ranch, which is open year-round, offers multiple options.
 Enjoy furnished glamping yurts with electricity and heat, camp on grass or covered platforms, or stay in a tiny home or a guest room with a private bathroom in the main lodge.